jballas/441_work/HW-1/readme.md

 ## Problems or Issues this week
 Like any new language, when you stop using it, or learning new words you will quickly forget details.
 Everything I tried took twice as long, since I had to look up information.
-Even if I can  html and css, I can't remember any specifics, so it was very frustrating to do even the most simple tasks.
+Even if I can read html and css, I can't remember any specifics, so it was very frustrating to do even the most simple tasks.

 Everything I forgot
 - Buttons